emilbayes/sodium-uuid/README.md

 Optional argument `buf` must be a Buffer of at least 128 bits (16 bytes).
 This module will fill the first 16 bytes with random bits but set the appropriate bits to be recognised as a UUID v4.
 This leaves 122 bits of entropy.
-This module does not insert dashes in the formatting, but this can be done by hand when covnerting to string.
+This method does not insert dashes in the formatting, but this can be done by the `uuid.stringify` method.

+### `uuid.stringify(buf)`
+Convert `buf` to string representation of UUID eg. `4a181507-72e2-45c7-a512-9d9601425b2d` Will only read the first 16 bytes of `buf`.

 ## Install